Real Madrid vs. Liverpool: Where the Champions League Final Will Be Won and Lost

 In one-on-one scenarios, he can be overeager when trying to dispossess runners, which can see him beaten or forced into a foul.
 He has the speed to stay with Ronaldo; he just has to ensure he doesn't overcommit.

 These two battles have been set in stone for a month, but a third has reared its head of late.
 Bale has reverted back to his dynamic, ruthless best recently, producing four goals in his last three matches.
-Should he be given the nod on the right, the committed, yet modest, Andy Robertson will face the toughest task of his career.
+Should he be given the nod on the right, the committed, yet modest, Andrew Robertson will face the toughest task of his career.

 2. Harness the chaos

-Marcelo's laissez-faire attitude to defending doesn't seem to overly concern Zidane and Real Madrid.
+Marcelo's laissez-faire attitude to defending doesn't seem to concern Zidane and Real Madrid.
 His approach would be called out at most other clubs, but at the Bernabeu it is embraced, even harnessed.

 The truth is Los Blancos don't really concern themselves with defending.
 It's not an insult to say that, as their unrivalled success over the last half-decade speaks for itself.
 It's just the way they operate.
-The fashion in which they attack, press high with their central midfielders and swarm to the box when the ball moves forward lends itself to a lack of defensive structure.
+The fashion in which they attack—press high with their central midfielders and swarm to the box when the ball moves forward—lends itself to a lack of defensive structure.

 Zidane deploys Casemiro as his midfield firefighter, but he's often overwhelmed.
 Centre-backs Ramos and Raphael Varane are forced to make a lot of difficult decisions high up the pitch, committing themselves to risky tackles and often sprinting wide to cover for absent full-backs.